 A little western cafe in the midst of Bishkek, Sierra Cafe is a great place for you to have a coffee fix in the morning with a cup of latte.
 It is also a great place for working on your laptop with a cozy atmosphere, friendly staff, and fast wifi.
 They also serve cheap "menu of the day" western-style lunch if you are interested.

-Looking for a nice local atmospheric place with good music to enjoy a pint of craft beer at night?
+Looking for a nice local atmospheric place with good music to enjoy a pint of beer at night?
 Nothing beats No Name Bar, a popular local gathering place with garage-style decor and cozy atmosphere.
 They serve finger food and craft beers, making it perfect for a pre-party evening of drinking with friends before you head over to a proper club.

 8. Dance Away at Tuman Nightclub